Tonga

 Development goals and objectives

-The United Nations Pacific Strategy (UNPS) 2018-2022 is a five year strategic framework that outlines the collective response of the UN system to the development priorities in 14 Pacific Island countries and territories, including Tonga, and supports governments and peoples in the Pacific to advance a localised response to the global 2030 Agenda for Sustainable Development.
-The UNPS complements the Tonga Strategic Development Framework 2015-2025: “A More Progressive Tonga: Enhancing Our Inheritance”; particularly in the areas of environment and natural resource management, infrastructure and technology, and social, economic and political institutions.
+The UN has been present in Tonga since 2011.
+The United Nations Pacific Sustainable Development Framework 2023-2027 outlines the UN’s development priorities and localized responses in 14 Pacific Island countries and territories, including Tonga, to advance the global 2030 Agenda for Sustainable Development.
+The UN Pacific Sustainable Development Framework complements the Tonga Strategic Development Framework 2015-2025: “A More Progressive Tonga: Enhancing Our Inheritance”; particularly in environmental and natural resource management, infrastructure and technology, and social, economic and political institutions.